YOUTH IN GOVERNANCE REPRESENTATIVES (2023-2024)

 - Youth should attempt to attend additional committee meetings that are combined with other committees.

-- Youth must be able to participate in the Youth In Governance Bus tour held the last Wednesday in June.
+- Youth must be able to participate in the Youth In Governance Bus tour held on the last Wednesday in June.

 - Youth members will not be paid a stipend or mileage for attending meetings.

 Youth who are nominated will be asked to fill out a short application.
 The application consists of basic contact information, school, GPA, and short answer questions about their intended objectives for the Youth In Governance program and how the program will increase their civic awareness and leadership skills.
 The application will include a written recommendation from an adult who has knowledge of the youth’s abilities.
 The Planning, Development & Extension Education Committee will then interview applicants and recommend youth members for appointment by the Kenosha County Board Chairman to serve on selected committees.